 The joys of owning a dog can be tremendous, but there is a lot of responsibility that comes with ownership as well.
 From mental health, an increase owner life span to unconditional loyalty, man’s best friend really has a lot to offer.
 Still, adopting a dog can be a economically, as well as physically taxing endeavor.
 The costs associated with adopting can vary greatly, depending upon the shelter or breeder a person does business with.
 The most common form of adopting in the US is of shelter dogs, which are often rescued.

+This is a guest post from Rolan Tripp, DVM, CABC.
+Enjoy!!
 Nobody’s perfect and all of us could do better.
-I have put together below my opinion on the most common mistakes made by cat owners.
-Take just a few minutes now to avoid a lot of time and grief later.
+I have put together below my opinion on the most common mistakes…

 Adopting a pet parrot is a relationship like no other.
 Loving, intelligent and beautiful, it’s easy to see why these amazing feathered friends make the ideal pet.
 However, owning such a rewarding creature takes a great deal of time, care and commitment.
 If you owned reptiles, you wouldn’t leave them all day in vivariums, or dogs all day in kennels would you.
 So, why would it be any different with a parrot?

 Parrots can live to 100 years of age!